 You might already recycle paper, glass, and cardboard, but not know what to do with your old cell phones, DVD players, or other outdated electronics.
-Recycling old devices saves energy and lessens the need to drill for new raw material… If you’re not sure how to go about getting rid of your old tech, check with your local recycling center.
+Recycling old devices is a beneficial way to help the environment because it lessens the need to drill for new raw material.
+If you’re not sure how to go about getting rid of your old tech, check with your local recycling center.

 Have Your Compost Picked Up

 Composting is a great way to reduce food waste — but might be too much for some.
 Luckily, a number of urban composting companies have emerged.
 They will provide you with everything you need to compost, guide you through the process, and then pick up your food waster and return fresh, enriched soil to you.
 All in the name of conservation!